Important Updates to Cybersecurity Software

 Note: This will list the IDTLOGQ data queues.
 Delete all data queues in this list using option 4.

 Use the following command to delete the IDTINDXQ data queue.
 This will also be recreated when starting Database Monitor for IBM i.

 Note: This will display the IDTINDXQ data queue, select a 4 next to it and hit ENTER to delete.(DATATHREAD will recreate the queue upon restart)

-Before starting Database Monitor for IBM i on the target (the HA) system in a mirrored environment, you will need to first verify that the HA system has a valid, permanent license or get a temporary license from Powertech Sales/Support.
+Before starting Database Monitor for IBM i on the target (the HA) system in a mirrored environment, you must first verify that the HA system has a valid permanent license, or obtain a temporary license from Powertech Sales/Support.